Prime Minister Modi has done more for farmers than has been done in the past 70 years: Nadda | ExBulletin

 Prime Minister Modi has done more for farmers than has been done in the past 70 years: Nadda

-BJP President JP Nadda said on Tuesday that Prime Minister Narendra Modi has done more for the benefit of farmers than has been done in the past 70 years.
+New Delhi, June 22 (PTI) BJP Chairman JP Nadda said on Tuesday that Prime Minister Narendra Modi has done more for the benefit of farmers than has been done in the past 70 years.

 He also said that people spreading myths that the minimum support price would be removed should note that this time around record purchases were made for wheat and paddy.